Politics prevail in rush to supply Venezuela much-needed aid

 Lying in bed in her Caracas apartment building, she waits as her grandson, Antonio, measures her blood sugar levels.
 Although it’s above normal, she resists the offer of a shot, preferring to safeguard her scarce supplies and instead pray to an icon of Dr. Jose Greogrio Hernandez, a 19th-century Venezuelan doctor who treated the poor and is revered throughout the country as a saint.

+“I was a person who worked my entire life, but this sickness destroyed me,” she said.

+Associated Press writer Joshua Goodman reported this story from Caracas, Venezuela, and AP writer Christine Armario reported in Cucuta, Colombia.

-Follow Goodman on Twitter: https://twitter.com/apjoshgoodman
+Joshua Goodman on Twitter: https://twitter.com/apjoshgoodman